golemcloud/golem-ai/video/kling/implement.md

 | Polling | ✅ | Complete status tracking and video download |
 | Authentication | ✅ | JWT token generation with HMAC-SHA256 |

-The implementation is now **production-ready with full advanced feature support** for both text-to-video and image-to-video generation using all available Kling API capabilities.
+The implementation is now **production-ready with full advanced feature support** for text-to-video, image-to-video, and multi-image-to-video generation using all available Kling API capabilities.